virtual-labs/exp-div-tag-in-html-iitd/experiment/aim.md

-#### The aim of this experiment is to understand the concept of table tag and its use in HTML code.
+#### The aim of this experiment is to understand the concept of div tag and its use in HTML code.

 The Learner will be able to: